Does the Mendini MV500+92D Flamed Violin sound as great as it looks? Find out in our expert review.

 Priced higher than most entry-level violins, the Mendini 4/4 MV500 Flamed Violin has an overall better tone and pitch quality resembling what you hear on more expensive models.

-Aesthetically designed to have a flamed look, the Mendini MV500+92D Violin sounds great and looks great too.
+Aesthetically designed to have a flamed look, the Mendini MV500+92D sounds great, looks great, and makes an excellent choice for a beginner violin..
 Made from solid wood construction, this wooden instrument can withstand frequent use well enough.

 What We Like About It